 The COVID-19 pandemic quickly and significantly altered how we live our lives.
 Whether its purchasing food and goods, working or attending school from home or maintaining social distancing, the pandemic significantly changed how and when we travel.
 Many communities have taken the opportunity presented by lower traffic volumes and economic hardship for small business owners to reclaim street space for walking, biking, dining and other activities.
 There has never been a better time to rethink our streets!

-This webpage catalogs cutting edge resources and information about open streets programs in communities here in the Capital District and throughout the state and nation.
+This webpage catalogs cutting edge resources and information about open streets programs, also known as slow streets, in communities here in the Capital District and throughout the state and nation.
 We will continually update these resources as new information becomes avaialble and encourage you to provide us with examples from your own community if they are not already available here.

 Design Guidance and Ideas